-This summer we're profiling attractions that you can visit as a day trip from the Charlotte region.
-The series is called "There and Back."
-In our first installment, we visit Crowders Mountain State Park and Kings Mountain National Military Park.
+Last summer we profiled attractions that you can visit as a day trip from the Charlotte region.
+The series was called “There and Back.”
+We are going to revisit that series each Wednesday for the rest of this summer.
+In this installment, we visit Crowders Mountain State Park and Kings Mountain National Military Park.

 Take I-85 south from Charlotte, and in about half an hour, you’ll see something that looks pretty out of place: a mountain.
 The rocky peaks of Crowders Mountain rise more than 800 feet above the surrounding piedmont, about the same height as the spires of the Bank of America Corporate Center in uptown Charlotte.

 The mountain is what geologists call an erosional remnant.
 What looks like an isolated mountain today was actually part of a large pre historic mountain range.

 "If we were to go back a hundred million years in the past, we would see more of these rocks in what is now the piedmont.
 Now, we’re just left with the bits and pieces that were there before.," says UNC Charlotte geologist Any Bobyarchick.
 He says there are several of these mountains in North Carolina, like Pilot mountain and Hanging Rock.

 North Carolina turned Crowder’s Mountain into a state park in the 1970s, and it’s become a popular spot for hikers and rock climbers.
 Nowadays, between 300,o00 and 400,000 people visit every year.